History of the Library

 - 2006 Major renovation and expansion.
 The stack wing and 1956 wing were demolished, and new construction doubled the square footage of the library.
 Architect: Lerner, Ladd, and Bartel.
 Contractor: Delulis Brothers.
 The project was made possible through a grant from the Board of Library commissioners, Town of Watertown funds and the generosity of the community.

 The library building houses works by Watertown’s best-known artists, including Harriet Hosmer and Ellen Robbins, as well as depictions of prominent figures in the town’s history: Reverend Convers Francis, founding library director Solon Whitney, and horticulturist H. H. Hunnewell, to name a few.
-View images of the library's art collection in our Flickr gallery.
+Browse images of the library's art collection and learn more here.